zainabmirkar/100DaysOfDevOps/AWS/VPC/VPC Basics.md

 ## Private Link
 - A PrivateLink in AWS allows you to securely access services hosted on AWS privately, without needing to traverse the public internet.
 - requires a network loadbalancer and eni (Elastic Network Interface)
+- privatelink consists of service providers and service consumers

 ## Site to Site VPN and Direct Connect